WHO WE ARE

 If it can’t be practiced, repeated, and sustained, it isn’t part of the work.

-Presence Is Trained
+Presence Is Developed

 Presence is not a rare personality trait, projected confidence, or a showy performance style — it's an innately human quality we're all capable of inhabiting.